aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/baremetal.md

 Modifying the labels associated with the control plane configuration will cause new nodes to be rolled out, replacing the existing nodes.

+### controlPlaneConfiguration.skipLoadBalancerDeployment
+Optional field to skip deploying the control plane load balancer.
+Make sure your infrastructure can handle control plane load balancing when you set this field to true.
+In most cases, you should not set this field to true.

 ### datacenterRef
 Refers to the Kubernetes object with Tinkerbell-specific configuration.
 See `TinkerbellDatacenterConfig Fields` below.